-Tom Topuzes (Class 1).
+Tom Topuzes (Class I).
 Tom Topuzes is President and CEO of Thomas Topuzes & Associates, a consultancy that provides a wide range of services to organizations in the public, private, and non-profit sectors.
 He and his firm advise clients across the United States and Mexico on strategic planning, trans-border commerce, financial institution regulatory relations, and more.
 His professional experience includes executive roles at multiple banks, government service as the Region XI SBA Administrator and within the Office of the Governor of California, and private legal practice.
 Mr. Topuzes has been deeply involved in his community, serving as director, trustee, advisor or founder to over a dozen leading organizations in sectors as diverse as banking, education, health, local, state and national agencies, and economic development.
-He received his bachelor's degree from San Diego State University and his J.D. from the Thomas Jefferson School of Law.
-He also holds an associate's degree from San Diego Mesa College.
+Mr. Topuzes is also a member of the Board of Directors of CDC Small Business Finance.
+He received his bachelor's degree from San Diego Mesa College.
 He served in the United States Air Force and is an active member of the State Bar of California.